mhaulo/locomotion/README.md

 # locomotion
-A WordPress plugin for visualizing data from traffic counters
+A WordPress plugin for visualizing data from traffic counters.

+(status: in earliest proof-of-concept state. not suitable for real use yet.)